-Similar preconditions apply for this configuration as for the configuration over a single ESXi-Server:
+Similar prerequisites apply for this configuration as for the configuration over a single ESXi-Server:

-- A user with read access is present on the vCenter
+- A user with read access must be present on the vCenter.

-- The vCenter has been defined as a host and configured as an Agent Check_MK Agent in Checkmk
+- The vCenter has been defined as a host and configured as a Checkmk Agent agent in Checkmk

 - If the ESXi-Servers have already been configured in Checkmk and you wish to combine the monitoring, then in vCenter their names will be the same as they are configured as hosts in Checkmk

 As described earlier, create a rule for the VMware-monitoring’s special agent, in Type of Query select the vCenter, and set the condition to the appropriate host as defined in Checkmk: